RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 ### 3. AI & LLM Specific Security (OWASP Top 10 for LLM)
 -   **Prompt Injection Mitigation:** The RAG prompt template uses strict structural delimiters (`----------`) and prioritized system instructions to ensure the model adheres to its enterprise role and ignores adversarial overrides contained within documents or user queries.
--   **Sensitive Data Leakage (PII):** Google Cloud DLP (Data Loss Prevention) is integrated into the core pipeline to automatically detect and mask PII (Emails, Phones, Credit Cards) in both user input and model output in real-time.
+-   **Sensitive Data Leakage (PII):** Google Cloud DLP (Data Loss Prevention) is integrated into the core pipeline with a **Regex Fast-Path** and **Asynchronous Threading**.
+This automatically detects and masks PII in real-time without blocking the main event loop, ensuring high performance while minimizing API costs.
 -   **Knowledge Base Security:** Data is stored in a private AlloyDB instance reachable only via a Serverless VPC Access connector, ensuring the "Brain" of the AI is never exposed to the public internet.

 ### 4. Infrastructure & Secret Management
 -   **Secret Hardening:** Passwords and API keys are managed via Google Secret Manager.
 Terraform `lifecycle` policies prevent accidental exposure of these secrets in state files.
--   **Network Isolation:** The Backend Agent is deployed with `INGRESS_TRAFFIC_INTERNAL_ONLY`, meaning it is invisible and unreachable from outside the project's VPC.
+-   **Network Isolation & API Proxying:** The Backend Agent is deployed with `INGRESS_TRAFFIC_INTERNAL_ONLY`.
+Communication is secured by a **Next.js Server-Side API Proxy** (`/api/chat`), which routes client requests through the VPC to the backend, ensuring zero public exposure of the neural core.
 -   **Secure Defaults:** `.gitignore` and `.dockerignore` are optimized to prevent the accidental leakage of `*.tfvars`, `.env`, or local credentials.

+## Enhanced Enterprise Architecture (Optimized)

+This platform has been upgraded for production-scale performance, cost efficiency, and sub-second perceived latency:

+### Cost Control
+- **Gemini 3 Flash:** Switched to the high-efficiency Flash model (`gemini-3-flash-preview`) to reduce token costs by ~10x compared to Gemini Pro.
+- **DLP Fast-Path Guardrails:** Implemented a regex-based "pre-check" for PII.
+This avoids expensive Google Cloud DLP API calls for every request, invoking the API only when potential PII patterns are detected.

+### Latency Optimization
+- **Asynchronous I/O:** Backend fully migrated to `asyncpg` for non-blocking database operations and **asynchronous thread pooling** for DLP API calls.
+- **Secure Server-Side Proxy:** The frontend routes requests to the backend via a Next.js API Route.
+This allows the frontend to stay strictly client-side for the UI while leveraging a secure server-side hop to reach the private VPC backend.
+- **Real-time Streaming:** Implemented Server-Sent Events (SSE) from the LLM through to the Next.js frontend, providing immediate feedback (Time-To-First-Token).
+- **Stateless Next.js:** High-concurrency frontend significantly reduces server-side memory pressure compared to Streamlit.

 ## Local Development & Configuration